TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapter-aymelua.md

 > Now the wandering three his soul they must find,<br>
 > On divine slopes her fate his soul will unveil.

-## Nearby enemy encampment
+### Shafina residence

+#### Roleplaying Pharom Safina

+#### Roleplaying Shyrrik Shafina

+#### After invasion

+If the players have made it to the village within two days of the attack, they will find a young elven girl, Shyrrik Shafina trapped in one of the ruined buildings.
+She will shout for the players if she sees or hears them.

+She will want her mother, Pharom Shafina, who she saw being dragged away by orcs.
+She will remember seeing a cloaked figure with the orcs.

+If they fail to make it within a day, they will find Shyrrik Shafina's body instead.

+### Forest clearing

+To the south of the village is a large clearing in the forest.
+This is often used for village festivals.

+#### After invasion

-If the players get to the enemy encampment within 2 days of leaving Renaura then they will find the following.
-Otherwise, they will find evidence of the following.
+If the players get to the enemy encampment within 2 days of the attack then they will find an orc encamptment.

-About twenty-five elves are in cages.
-One of the elves looks like Elydir but younger.

-Ten large orcs are camping there.
+Within this encaptment, there are about twenty-five elves are in cages;
+one of the elves looks like Elydir but younger.
+There are ten large orcs are camping.

 A black ornate tent is next to the fire.
 The same symbol on the messenger stone is on the tent.
 Two orogs guard this tent.
 Inside the tent, is Qa'por.
 If she sees the players, she will try to attack them and subdue them, to capture them for torture.